PixelSphereApp/.github/profile/README.md

-This organization is founded by [Aditya](https://github.com/iad1tya) to build modern, privacy-focused applications with multi-utility functionality at their core.

 Our focus is on creating clean, simple, and thoughtfully designed software that delivers practical value without unnecessary complexity.
 Every project emphasizes performance, maintainability, and privacy-first development principles.